And where did it all start?

 2009 saw record crowds of more than 10,000 people attend in ideal weather conditions to enjoy this unique country experience.

 Well, as we continue to move onwards, the big thing that has changed is that it’s getting bigger.
-The rest is the same – it’s still a great fun, good value family day, another great company in the dairy industry, Fleurieu Milk Company, are the major sponsor and yes, the Udder Tug is alive and well.
+The rest is the same – it’s still a great fun, good value family day and yes, the Udder Tug is alive and well.
 The local businesses and community continue to sponsor and support the event, so why not come along and be part of this significant community event in beautiful Battunga Country.